 Public safety minister has drafted a list of firearms to be banned — including weapons used in mass shootings

-Prime Minister Justin Trudeau today announced a ban on some 1,500 makes and models of military-grade "assault-style" weapons in Canada, effective immediately.
+Prime Minister Justin Trudeau today announced a ban on some 1,500 makes and models of military-grade and "assault-style" weapons in Canada, effective immediately.

 Starting today, licensed gun owners will no longer be allowed to sell, transport, import or use these sorts of weapons in this country.